 Zac Bradford is proud to be the Director of the Australian studio for New York Vocal Coaching.
-For several years he was a voice teacher associate at NYVC’s MidTown Manhattan studio (NYC).
-During this time he worked extensively with Mr. Stoney and other staff at New York Vocal Coaching.
+For several years he was a voice teacher associate at NYVC’s Midtown Manhattan studio (NYC).
+During this time he worked extensively with Mr Stoney and other staff at New York Vocal Coaching.
 Zac is now excited to be bringing the values, energy and successful teachings of New York Vocal Coaching to Australia.
-He specialises in teaching voice technique, across a wide range of musical genres.
+He specializes in teaching voice technique, across a wide range of musical genres.
 Zac is passionate about seeking a holistic, evidence-based approach to voice training, where detailed scientific information is mindfully linked with practical application to meet the specific needs of each individual.

 Zac completed the NYVC Voice Teacher Training & Certification (40hr) under the mentorship of Justin Stoney (2014).
-Zac is a Certified Integrative Studies Practitioner (One Voice Centre - NYC), under the guidance of Dr. Joan Melton & Jennie Morton.
+Zac is a Certified Integrative Studies Practitioner (Honours) at The One Voice Centre - NYC, under the guidance of Dr. Joan Melton & Jennie Morton.
 He completed the NYU Summer Vocal Pedagogy Intensive (2015), under the instruction of Dr. Johan Sundberg, Dr. Brian Gill, Prof. Jeremy Aye, Joan Lader, Dr. Milan Amin & Shirley Gherson.
 Zac is certified for Social & Behavioural Research, through CITI, after completing their program course (2019-2022).

 As a performer, Zac has a wealth of experience as a lead & side man at festivals, clubs, cafe's & on the corporate music scene.
 He has performed on stage with finalists from "The Voice" , "Idol" & "The X Factor".
-Zac has worked in over 50 musical theatre productions, as performer, orchestra pit musician, vocal director, and music director.
+Zac has worked in over 60 musical theatre productions, as performer, orchestra pit musician, vocal director, and music director.
 In 2006, Zac was awarded Best Music Direction (Del Arts Award), for Starlight Theatre Company's production of Godspell (2006).
 A versatile musician, he plays the acoustic guitar, electric guitar, electric bass and piano.